Roads Less Traveled San Diego view from our RV

 We discovered that California

-72 hours, so we bellied up to the
+up to 72 hours, so we bellied up

-view of sailboats, joggers, family parties, picnics, Navy ships, cruise ships,
+an everchanging view of sailboats, joggers, family parties, picnics, Navy

 The park is defined by the pretty walking paths that wander along the

 shore.
-From early morning til late evening these paths are filled with
+From early morning till late evening these paths are filled with

 locals and visitors alike: dog walkers; iPod-entranced joggers; hand-